 - No Offline access – The client side (web browser extension) must remain online in order to obtain the user's encryption key and unlock the user's LastPass vault.
 For this reason, offline login is not available.

-- No One-Time Password – This feature is not available as the master password comes from the user's Active Directory (AD FS, Azure AD, Okta, Google Workspace, PingOne, or PingFederate) environment.
+- No One-Time Password – This feature is not available as the master password comes from the user's Active Directory (AD FS, Azure AD, Okta, Google Workspace, PingOne, PingFederate, or OneLogin) environment.

 - Limited account recovery options – For federated users, the organization's chosen Identity Provider (IdP) provides authentication.
 Therefore, password recovery can be done in either of the following ways:

 - Password reset via the Active Directory user management (if applicable)

 - Password reset via Azure AD, Okta, Google Workspace, PingOne, PingFederate, or OneLogin (if applicable)

 - Password reset using the "Permit super admins to reset master passwords" policy within LastPass, however, this will change the user's status from federated to non-federated – please see Reset a User's Master Password (Super Admin) for more information.

 - No multifactor authentication enabled within LastPass – Multifactor authentication must be set up at the Identity Service Provider level, not at the LastPass level.
 It must be disabled within the LastPass Admin Console (learn how here) and end user Account Settings (learn how here).
 If enabled within LastPass, it will result in federated users being unable to access their vault.